Published Jul 6, 2022

 When Can Someone Sign Up For Part B?

-There are three different times someone can sign up for Medicare.
+There are three different times someone can enroll in Medicare Part B:

 • Initial Enrollment Period (IEP): A seven-month period that begins three months prior to someone’s 65th birthday and ends three months after their 65th birthday.
 If someone misses their IEP, they must wait for the GEP but may have to pay a late enrollment penalty.